-The advisory committee for the Master of Public Health consists of an assigned faculty advisor.
+The Student Advisory Committee for the MPH consists of an assigned faculty advisor.
 After receiving admission to the program and before enrolling for coursework, the student will consult with their assigned faculty advisor to receive additional information related to curriculum and processing of the degree plan.
-The faculty advisor must have graduate faculty membership in the academic program.